MaxPleaner/jobapps-web/README.md

 export HTTP_PASSWORD=password
 ```

 Then run `rails server` and visit `localhost:3000`.

 ## Features / Sitemap

-- Buttons to scrape listings from Indeed or StackOverflow.
-This currently searches for ruby / javascript programming jobs in san francisco, but you can configure the query in `lib/find_job_listings.rb`.
+- Buttons to scrape listings from Indeed, StackOverflow, or RemoteOK.
+For Indeed and StackOverflow, This currently searches for ruby / javascript programming jobs in san francisco, but you can configure the query in `lib/find_job_listings.rb`.
+RemoteOK just shows all listings.
 - A page to import companies from a YAML list.
 - Various 'filters' - applied, skipped, todos, starred
 - "autoscroll" button - will scroll down to the "action" part of the page
 - "toggle categories" button - pick which categories of companies are shown. _Warning_ this affects the default scope on companies, so if running a console when the server is also running, use `Company.unscoped.all` to _really_ get all the records.
 - search button - this uses the [fuzzy_match](https://github.com/seamusabshere/fuzzy_match) gem.
 It is _not_ scoped by "toggle categories", and will consider every company name in the database.
 - "statistics" - scoped by  "toggle categories", this shows how far the user has progressed through their current set.
 - "recently edited companies" should show the last 5 edits made.
 It is buggy though.
 - "previous company" and "next company" buttons
 - "quick action" buttons to one-click apply, skip, todo, or star.
 - update forms for individual companies
 - new company form

 ## Usage notes / other features
 - All companies should at least have `name`, `desc`, and `category` set.
 - Make sure to get YAML right the first time or back it up before importing.
 - the `rake db:seed` command will look in the `db/seeds/yml/` folder for `<category_name>.yml` files containing lists of companies.
 See the following example of a yaml file:
 ```yml
 ---
 - name: "ACME INK"